Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Vision For A Transcendent Spiritual Community.md

 All manifest parts of their work are built for transformation, synthesis, interoperation, and dissolution over Time.
 Which is to say that from the Starting Point they left behind, We will do Our Best to do the Wise Right Thing and get [[A Little Better Every Day]].

-If you would like to begin to learn how to Sing and Co-Create together, a few of Us are planning to gather digitally on what would have been Jordan's 40th birthday: **December 18th, 2024** at 9:00 AM Pacific Time.
-It is an invitation only party, so if you would like to join please [RSVP Here].
+If you would like to begin to learn how to Sing and Co-Create together, a few of Us are planning to gather digitally on what would have been Jordan's 40th birthday: **December 18th, 2024** at Noon Pacific Time.
+It is an invitation only party, so if you would like to join please RSVP via [[The Invitation - 2025 - Season 1]].

-We plan to laugh a little, celebrate a little, strategize a little, plan a little, and mostly just connect and Be Together again.

 Starting in January, We would like to begin Practicing the art and science of Co-Creation, while working together to realize The Dream of a transcendent spiritual community, co-operating as One Body to Progressively Realize Heaven On Earth and Beyond.